-What the FMCSA Under-21 Truck Driver Pilot Program Means for Highway Safety
+What The FMCSA Under-21 Truck Driver Pilot Program Means

 The responsibilities that come with driving a semi-truck can never be understated.
 Drivers are expected to travel hundreds of miles and safely transport large, heavy cargo, some of which include hazardous materials.
 One mistake could put dozens of people on the road in danger of suffering catastrophic, lifelong injuries, which is why only the most experienced and focused drivers should be given the job.